- 1 Best Diet plan for diabetes patients

 - Whole grains like brown rice, quinoa, steel-cut oatmeal

 - Starchy vegetables (in moderation) like potatoes, corn, root vegetables

 - Non-starchy vegetables such as green vegetables.

-Simple sugars should be avoided as they have a high glycemic index and don’t contain other useful nutrients.
+Simple sugars: Avoid simple sugars as they have a high glycemic index and they don’t contain any other useful nutrients.
 These foods cause an uncontrollable rise in blood sugar levels and thus, are very harmful.